-For those not fluent in German, a translation follows.
-[Square brackets contain my own comments, are not part of May's review.]
-Highlights are also my additions:
+For those not fluent in German, my translation follows.
+Highlights are my additions.
+[Square brackets contain my own comments.]
+They are not part of May's review:

-Darwin und Patrick Matthew By Prof. Dr. Walther May, Karlsruhe i.
+Darwin and Patrick Matthew.
+By Prof. Dr. Walther May, Karlsruhe i.
 B. (With a Portrait.) [omitted]

 These words encourage me to renew the memory of a man, whose idea did not go down without a trace, but was disregarded for almost thirty years, before it was awakened by another, larger, to actual life.